 While there is a standard legal requirement to carry car insurance in Australia, there are various coverage levels to make sure your car is fully covered with the extent that the law requires.
-The third party car insurance is the least expensive type of car insurance a car owner can purchase.
-It is termed “Third Party”, because the insurance policy does not cover the first two parties; the insured (the policy holder) and the insurer (the insurance company).
-Third party car insurance meets most state minimum requirements.
+The third-party car insurance is the least expensive type of car insurance a car owner can purchase.
+It is termed “Third Party” because the insurance policy does not cover the first two parties; the insured (the policyholder) and the insurer (the insurance company).
+Third-party car insurance meets most state minimum requirements.

 What is third party car insurance?

 In any typical insurance contract, there are two parties involved in it.
 The insured is the person who takes the insurance policy, and the insurer provides the insurance coverage.
-The “third party” is someone who suffers a damage or injury as a result of the actions caused by the insured, which is what third party car insurance covers.
-This type of insurance policy differs from collision or comprehensive car insurance policies in such a way that the insured is not compensated for the loss occurred.
+The “third party” is someone who suffers damage or injury as a result of the actions caused by the insured, which is what third party car insurance covers.
+This type of insurance policy differs from collision or comprehensive car insurance policies in such a way that the insured is not compensated for the loss that occurred.

-Third party car insurance pays for the damages to others caused by your car as a result of your negligent actions.
+Third-party car insurance pays for the damages to others caused by your car as a result of your negligent actions.
 In other words, it acts as a barrier between the liability of the car owner and any other person or property involved in the accident where the person driving the car is at fault.
-This insurance coverage applies to damages that are caused to another person or person’s property, not the owner of the vehicle.
+This insurance coverage applies to damages that are caused to another person or person's property, not the owner of the vehicle.

 The purpose and need for third party car insurance:

-Third party car insurance is mainly structured to make an injured party “whole” as a result of a covered accident.
+Third-party car insurance is mainly structured to make an injured party “whole” as a result of a covered accident.
 It is quite an expensive issue to repair the damages caused to other vehicles and properties, and the medical expenses needed to treat an injured victim also costs more.
 In such cases, if the party responsible for the accident does not have enough insurance coverage, then the injured is left with only one choice; pursue a lawsuit against the person who caused the injury.

-Third party car insurance coverage is important for anyone who is driving a car.
+Third-party car insurance coverage is important for anyone who is driving a car.
 There is a possibility that you could cause an auto accident, even if you consider yourself as a safe driver.
 Not taking enough auto coverage, you are putting yourself under risk and it will result in paying hundreds of thousands of dollars to the third party.

-Third party car insurance coverage:
+Third-party car insurance coverage:

-Third party car insurance covers damage imposed by the policyholder on other vehicles, their passengers, and their drivers, as well as any other parties involved in the accident.
-However, it does not cover the policy holder, his vehicle, or his passengers.
+Third-party car insurance covers damage imposed by the policyholder on other vehicles, their passengers, and their drivers, as well as any other parties involved in the accident.
+However, it does not cover the policyholder, his vehicle, or his passengers.

-For instance, if you drove into the back of someone else’s car and cause a damage to the vehicle as well as to their garden wall, then the third party insurance policy will pay to cover the cost involved in the damage and also meet any compensation payment.
+For instance, if you drove into the back of someone else's car and cause damage to the vehicle as well as to their garden wall, then the third party insurance policy will pay to cover the cost involved in the damage and also meet any compensation payment.

 However, taking a third party car insurance will not cover the following damages